 Positions of authority in trusts and corporate entities

-Any time you change a person who is in a position of authority within your corporate structure or trust, they must be approved by the Liquor and Gambling Commissioner.
+All people in positions of authority must be approved by the Liquor and Gambling Commissioner.
+Any time you change a person who is in a position of authority within your corporate structure or trust, they must be approved.

-In the case of a body corporate, a person is considered to be in a position of authority if they:
+A person is considered to be in a position of authority if the person:

-- are a director of the body corporate
+- is a director of the body corporate or organisation

-- exercise influence or control over the body corporate
+- exercises influence or control over the body corporate or licence

-- manage the business of the body corporate to be conducted under the licence
+- manages the business of the body corporate to be conducted under the licence

-- are a shareholder, if the licensee is a proprietary company.
+- is a shareholder, if the licensee is a proprietary company

-A charitable organisation that is a beneficiary of a trust is not regarded as occupying a position of authority.
+A charitable organisation that is a beneficiary of a trust isn't regarded as occupying a position of authority.

 What you'll need